 Lenze is already demonstrating that the AAS is not just a theoretical concept, but can also provide real support in industrial automation with its live operation of a picker cell at their stand.
 Just like RAMI 4.0, the AAS not only makes available the type information, but also real instance data such as the serial number and time of manufacture, as well as live data.
 The standardisation and structuring of the data, as well as the central linkage as a "single point of truth", through which all the necessary information is available, are advantageous for both OEMs and plant operators.
 This is because any data transfer problem carries the risk that information is transmitted incorrectly, is out-of-date or is simply non-existent.

 Conversely, comprehensive data availability can provide in-depth information without the need to install additional measuring points.
 One of Lenze's showcases also demonstrates how effective condition monitoring can be achieved using component data, coupled with application know-how and suitable analysis tools.

 Conclusion - Closely aligned with the market

-At the SPS Lenze presents tools, prototypes, and concept studies for digital engineering in order to show its partners what R&D departments could be focusing on in the future.
+At the SPS in Hall 1, Stand 360, Lenze will be presenting tools, prototypes, and concept studies for digital engineering in order to show its partners what R&D departments could be focusing on in the future.
 Customers are also encouraged to provide feedback and formulate their requirements.
 This allows tools to be developed that are closely aligned with the needs of the market.
 Lenze is thereby showing itself as a provider of Industry 4.0 and IIoT solutions and is assuming a leading role in the digitalization of industry.